fireship-io/fireship.io/content/lessons/angular-elements-quick-start-guide/index.md

 ## Rendering without Zone.JS

-After much experimentation, I've come to the conclusion that Zone.JS is not the the ideal way to handle change detection with Angular Elements.
+After much experimentation, I've come to the conclusion that Zone.JS is not the ideal way to handle change detection with Angular Elements.
 Automatic change detection is awesome when working in the context of an Angular app, but when you decouple your Angular components as custom elements you can run into hard-to-debug issues that only seem to happen in production.
 The Angular team has several open issues to address these [bugs](https://github.com/angular/angular/issues/23841), but I think moving away from zones is a smart move in general.
 You will need to manually tell Angular when to re-render your components (see next sections), but this actually makes your code more explicit and easier to understand.

 First, let's turn off zones globally in the *main.ts* file.